paolomotta/real-time-it-news/README.md

       ```
     - Save the file.
 The application will automatically load these variables at runtime.

-6. **Configure the RSS Feeds**
+6. **Configure Subreddits and Websites**

-    The application uses a YAML file to specify which RSS feeds to aggregate.
+    The application uses a YAML file to specify which Reddit subreddits and websites to read from.
-    Open `config/feeds.yaml` in a text editor and add or modify the RSS feeds you want to include.
+    Open `config/feeds.yaml` in a text editor and add or modify name of subreddits or website URLs you would like to include or remove.

 ## Configuration: Relevance Scoring